-Grace specialises in advising clients on complex legal issues and disputes.
+specialises in working with clients on complex legal issues and disputes.
+She

-- advised the Earthquake Commission (EQC) in relation to various issues arising from the Canterbury earthquakes, including:
+- Advised the Earthquake Commission (EQC) on various issues arising from the Canterbury earthquakes including:

-- acting for EQC on novel declaratory judgment proceedings in the nature of an anticipatory judicial review, to obtain declarations to support its land settlement policies, which raised various public law issues
+- acting for EQC on novel declaratory judgment proceedings in the nature of an anticipatory judicial review to obtain declarations to support its land settlement policies

-- in the course of a secondment, assisted AMP with various issues arising in relation to specific insurance claims
+- Assisted AMP with various issues to specific insurance claims, during a secondment.

-- advised the receivers of a large finance company in relation to potential liability of the directors and auditors, including resolving disputes through mediations
+- Advised receivers of a large finance company on potential liability of the directors and auditors including resolving disputes through mediations.

 - Successfully defended claims by developers that certain properties were no longer required for public works, for the NZ Transport Agency.